Peoples Home Savings Bank (San Francisco, CA)

 Newspaper Excerpt

-A run began on the People's Home Savings bank this morning, and several thousand dollars were paid to depositors.
+A run was begun on the People's Home Savings bank to-day and several thousand dollars was paid back to depositors.

 Source